-To cook a perfect dish time plays an important role.
-You need to be careful with the time.
+To cook a perfect dish, time plays an important role.
+It would be best if you were careful with the time.
 Not too much time or too little time will be good for the dish.
-But few minutes up and dawn will not effect that much I think.
+But few minutes up and dawn will not affect that much I think.
 The perfect time for this dish is given below try to maintain it.

-Serves: 4, It has 4 serves which means this dish is enough for 4 adult people.
+Serves 4.
+It has four serves, which means this dish is enough for four adult people.